wild-flame/Reversible_Date_Embedding_Difference_Expansion_Digital_Image_Process/README.md

 Otherwise you could see through the two papers listed in the References, they were written in English and all the principles are the same.
 However, there is a minor mistake in the second paper,

-The pixels in the picture is divided into four groups, M, N (Ne & Ne_), U by the threshold T.
+The pixels in the picture are divided into four groups, M, N (Ne & Ne_), U by the threshold T.

 It should be: